izzuddinafif/MATLAB-GA-PSO/docs/example_usage.md

-# Example Usage of Hybrid-GA-PSO-MATLAB
+# Example Usage of MATLAB-004: Hybrid Genetic Algorithm and Particle Swarm Optimization

-This example demonstrates how to use the Hybrid-GA-PSO-MATLAB code for optimizing a given problem.
+This example demonstrates how to use the MATLAB code for optimizing a given problem.

 ## Step 1: Set up problem parameters